MorganRO8/LoA/README.md

 Be sure to replace example_small_molecule.json with the actual file you want to use.

 Example json files for small molecules, proteins, and peptides can be found in job_scripts.
+Each configuration can optionally include a `use_comments` setting (`"y"` or `"n"`) to control whether a trailing comments column is added automatically.

 ## Key Components